RMNP: Row-Momentum Normalized Preconditioning for Scalable Matrix-Based Optimization: Hyperparameter Search for Pretraining Performance

 \subsection{Model Configurations}

 In this section, we present the model configurations and hyperparameters for GPT-2 (Table~\ref{tab:gpt2_config})\fwedu{, GPT-2 on FineWeb-Edu-100B (Table~\ref{tab:gpt2_fwedu_config}),} and LLaMA (Table~\ref{tab:llama_config}).
 All GPT-2 models are trained with a maximum sequence length of 1024 and a batch size of 480.
 All LLaMA models are trained with a maximum sequence length of 256 and a batch size of 512.
 GPT-2 Small and medium models are trained in parallel on 4 NVIDIA RTX Pro 6000 GPUs, while GPT-2 large models are trained on a single NVIDIA Blackwell B200 Tensor Core GPU.
 LLaMA-60M and LLaMA-130M are trained in parallel on 2 NVIDIA L40.
-LLaMA-350M is trained in parallel on 4 NVIDIA RTX Pro 6000. \fwedu{For FineWeb-Edu-100B~\cite{penedo2024finewebdatasetsdecantingweb}\footnote{\fwedu{We use the shuffled version by \citet{karpathy2024finewebedu100b}: \url{https://huggingface.co/datasets/karpathy/fineweb-edu-100b-shuffle}.}}, the GPT-2 Small, Medium, and Large configurations are identical to the OpenWebText setup.
-Optimizer hyperparameters are listed in Table~\ref{tab:fwedu_hyperparam}, and evaluation results in Figure~\ref{fig:gpt2_fwedu_results} and Table~\ref{tab:fwedu_results}.}
+LLaMA-350M is trained in parallel on 4 NVIDIA RTX Pro 6000.
+LLaMA-1B is trained in parallel on 8 NVIDIA GPUs. \fwedu{For FineWeb-Edu-100B~\cite{penedo2024finewebdatasetsdecantingweb}\footnote{\fwedu{We use the shuffled version by \citet{karpathy2024finewebedu100b}: \url{https://huggingface.co/datasets/karpathy/fineweb-edu-100b-shuffle}.}}, the GPT-2 Small, Medium, and Large configurations are identical to the OpenWebText setup, while the GPT-2 XLarge (1.5B) model is trained only on FineWeb-Edu-100B (no OpenWebText counterpart).
+Optimizer hyperparameters are listed in Table~\ref{tab:fwedu_hyperparam}, and evaluation results in Figure~\ref{fig:fwedu_results_bar} and Table~\ref{tab:fwedu_results}.}